School transport: route design

-The route is finalised after discussion between the Regional Transport Advisor, the transport service provider, and the affected schools.
+The route is finalised after discussion between the Regional Transport Advisor, the transport service provider, and the local school/s.

 Moved, shortened, or stopped

 A route may be moved or shortened if the location of eligible students changes.
 A route may be stopped if the Ministry establishes that the service isn't viable anymore.
 For example, there might not be enough eligible students using the bus.

 If a route is changed, a Conveyance Allowance may be paid to caregivers of eligible students.

 Schools may want to request that a bus route is extended to serve more eligible students.

 Ministry services usually travel along main roads – extensions may be approved along main or side roads if:

 - there are four or more eligible students living on or around the proposed extension

 - the distance to the home of the furthest eligible student is at least 2.4 kilometres from the road the bus currently travels along

 - Students may need to travel to meet the vehicle at this central point.

-Schools can contact their transport service provider for the local timetable.
+Schools can contact their transport service provider for the timetable of their school bus services.